gamemanual0/gm0/source/docs/power-and-electronics/servo-guide/choosing-servo.rst

 The next big name in FTC :term:`Servos <Servo>` is Hitec, who is a huge name in hobby :term:`servos <Servo>` for decades and are very well trusted.
 Their low end :term:`servos <Servo>` are inexpensive but easily broken.

 A mid-priced Hitec :term:`servo <Servo>` is the HS 485-HB/488-HB servo, with Karbonite :term:`gears <Gear>`.
-While it shouldn’t be used in high load applications, it is fine for general use such as claws or trapdoors.
+While it shouldn't be used in high load applications, it is fine for general use such as claws or trapdoors.
 485HB uses 24 tooth spline; 488 HB uses 25 tooth spline (recommended).

 Where Hitec really shines is the high end market.
 If your budget is over $100, you can get into some very powerful Hitec :term:`servos <Servo>`.
 Most have titanium :term:`gears <Gear>` and are programmable, so you can dial in the performance and range to exactly what you need.

 Axon Robotics, a relatively new company, offers programmable, titanium-geared servos in the $75+ range.

 The last big player in the :term:`servo <Servo>` market in FTC is Savox, which produces great mid-high range :term:`servos <Servo>` (think $60-$100+).
 They are made with titanium :term:`gears <Gear>` (close to bulletproof) and are **fast**.
-Savox :term:`servos <Servo>` are mostly brushless and coreless, so they do tend to scream a little under load, but they’re definitely worth it if your budget allows for it.
+Savox :term:`servos <Servo>` are mostly brushless and coreless, so they do tend to scream a little under load, but they're definitely worth it if your budget allows for it.

 Recommended Servos
 ------------------